Subthalamic nucleus: Pathophysiology

-Chronic stimulation of the STN, called deep brain stimulation (DBS), is used to treat patients with Parkinson disease.
+Lesioning the STN leads to alleviation of motor symptoms such as akinesia, rigidity, and tremor in Parkinson disease.
+This was first shown in the MPTP primate model in a paper by Bergman and colleagues.
+This inspired Benazzouz and colleagues to probe deep brain stimulation of the nucleus, which was known to exert similar effects as ablative lesions.
+Soon after, the team of Alim Louis Benabid showed that deep brain stimulation of the nucleus leads to symptom relief in human patients with Parkinson disease, as well, which led to the establishment of the currently FDA approved and widely applied form of deep brain stimulation.
 The first to be stimulated are the terminal arborisations of afferent axons, which modify the activity of subthalamic neurons.
 However, it has been shown in thalamic slices from mice, that the stimulus also causes nearby astrocytes to release adenosine triphosphate (ATP), a precursor to adenosine (through a catabolic process).
 In turn, adenosine A1 receptor activation depresses excitatory transmission in the thalamus, thus mimicking ablation of the subthalamic nucleus.